uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

 .. cpp:function:: void initialize(task_arena::attach)

-    If an instance of class ``task_arena::attach`` is specified as the argument, and there exists an internal task arena representation currently used by the calling thread, the method ignores arena parameters and connects ``task_arena`` to that internal task arena representation.
+    If an instance of class ``task_arena::attach`` is specified as the argument, and there is an internal task arena representation currently used by the calling thread, the method ignores arena parameters and connects ``task_arena`` to that internal task arena representation.
     The method has no effect when called for an already initialized ``task_arena``.